nozma-knows/anonymess/README.md

 # Descrtiption

 Anonymess is a real-time anonymous message board.
 Users can enter a message (title and entry), that message is saved to the cloud and rendered to the website in real time.
-Anonymess can be accessed at anonymess.app and the code for the project can be found on my Github at https://github.com/nozma-knows/anonymess

 ## Front-End